-- Families will develop new skills in caring for their child, parenting practices and parent-child relationships.
+- Families will develop new skills in caring for their child, parenting practices, and parent-child relationships.

 - Families will receive training in their defined roles and on topics related to parenting and family functioning.

-- Services through the FTHVP program will be made available to communities in Jefferson, Blount and Cullman Counties.
+- Services through the FTHVP program will be made available to communities in Jefferson, Blount, and Cullman Counties.

 The program offers monthly group connections that include parent education and a parent-child activity for learning and networking.
-We also conduct developmental and health screenings are also conducted to increase early detection of developmental and/or health issues.
+We also conduct developmental and health screenings that are also conducted to increase the early detection of developmental and/or health issues.
 Early literacy is encouraged through book sharing at every visit.

-It is our belief that children’s parents are their first and most influential teacher and that all children will learn, grow and develop to realize their full potential.
+It is our belief that children’s parents are their first and most influential teacher and that all children will learn, grow, and develop to realize their full potential.
 The early years of a child’s life are critical for optimal development and provide the foundation for success in school and life.